letsencrypt/website/content/en/docs/rate-limits.md

 subdomains per week.
 A certificate with multiple names is often called a SAN certificate, or sometimes a UCC certificate.

-We also have a <a name="duplicate-certificate"></a>**Duplicate Certificate** limit of 5 certificates per week.
-A certificate is considered a duplicate of an earlier certificate if they contain the exact same set of hostnames, ignoring capitalization and ordering of hostnames.
-For instance, if you requested a certificate for the names [`www.example.com`, `example.com`], you could request four more certificates for [`www.example.com`, `example.com`] during the week.
-If you changed the set of names by adding [`blog.example.com`], you would be able to request additional certificates.

-To make sure you can always renew your certificates when you need to, we have a
-<a name="renewal-exemption"></a>**Renewal Exemption** to the Certificates per Registered Domain limit.
-Even if
+We have a <a name="renewal-exemption"></a>**Renewal Exemption** to the Certificates per Registered Domain limit.
-you've hit the limit for the week, you can still issue new certificates that count as renewals.
-An issuance request counts as a renewal if it contains the exact same set of hostnames as a previously issued certificate.
-This is the same definition used for the Duplicate Certificate limit described above.
-Renewals *are* still subject to the Duplicate Certificate limit.
-Also note: the order of renewals and new issuances matters.
-To get the maximum possible number of certificates, you must perform all new issuances before renewals during a given time window.
+A certificate is considered a renewal of an earlier certificate if it contains the exact same set of hostnames, ignoring capitalization and ordering of hostnames.
+Renewals are subject to their own limit, which allows a certificate to be renewed 5 times per week.
+Note that even if the renewals are not limited by the Certificates per Registered Domain limit due to the Renewal Exemption, they still count towards that same limit.
+That means that in order to get the maximum possible number of certificates, you must perform all new issuances before renewals during a given time window.

-The Duplicate Certificate limit and the Renewal Exemption ignore the public key and extensions requested.
+The Renewal Exemption ignores the public key and extensions requested.
 A certificate issuance can be considered a renewal even if you are using a new key.

 Note that the Renewal Exemption also means you can gradually increase the number of certificates available to your subdomains.
 You can issue 50 certificates in